Search the collections at the Center for Jewish History

 Myrtle Sitowitz Papers (P-908)

-The papers of Myrtle Sitowitz reflect her work on behalf of Jews in the U.S.S.R.
-Based in Los Angeles, CA, Mrs. Sitowitz was active in The 35's--The Women's Campaign for Soviet Jewry, an international organization with members throughout the United States, Canada, Europe and New Zealand.
-Myrtle Sitowitz's collection contains correspondence, newspaper articles, a children's guide to Soviet Jewry, profiles and case histories of the Refuseniks and Prisoners of Conscience, community planning information.
+The papers of Myrtle Sitowitz reflect her work for Jews in the U.S.S.R.
+Based in Los Angeles, CA, she was active in The 35's--The Women's Campaign for Soviet Jewry, an international organization with members throughout the United States, Canada, Europe and New Zealand.
+Sitowitz's collection contains correspondence, newspaper articles, a children's guide to Soviet Jewry, profiles and case histories of the Refuseniks and Prisoners of Conscience, community planning information.

 Correspondence, photographs and negatives of sites and trips taken, material concerning Soviet Jewry activism and Synagogue services, and trip reports of visits to Jews in the Soviet Union.